yatesco/seafile-docs/config/ccnet-conf.md

 <pre>
 [General]

-# This option is not used by Seafile server
+# Not used anymore
 USER_NAME=example

-# Please don't change this ID.
+# Not used anymore
 ID=eb812fd276432eff33bcdde7506f896eb4769da0

 # This is the name of this Seafile server.
 Currenlty it is only used in Seafile client's log.